- What is a Project Timeline?

 Those diamond symbols indicate milestones.
 When you see a dotted line connecting two tasks, that tells you that the tasks are dependent on each other to start or finish before the other can start or finish.

-How to Build a Timeline in ProjectManager.com
+How to Build a Project Plan Timeline in ProjectManager.com

 Set Task Duration

-Add the start and finish dates on the left hand column and the timeline will automatically display those tasks with a duration bar connecting the start and finish dates.
+As shown in the project timeline example below, add the start and finish dates on the left hand column and the timeline will automatically display those tasks with a duration bar connecting the start and finish dates.

 Dependent tasks can bottleneck teammates unless you keep track of them.
 Having a tool on your timeline to identify task dependencies will help you keep your team working uninterrupted.
+Check out the dependencies in the project timeline example below.

 Linking dependent tasks is easy, just drag and drop one dependent task to the other.
 There’s also a link button that will also do this function.

 A milestone is a way to break up the project into phases or to note important dates.
 A milestone is one point in time that marks the end of one phase and the beginning of another.
+Milestones are represented as diamonds in our sample project timeline.

 Highlight the task you want to turn into a milestone for the project.
 Just click the milestone button and you’ll see it on the timeline symbolized by a diamond.

-A baseline captures your project timeline as planned.
+A baseline captures your project management timeline as planned.
 Now when you execute the project and start recording actual progress, you can compare one to the other and see if you’re on track.

 Automatically set a project baseline (once you’ve completed filling in your project timeline) by using the settings bar.
 Once set, our tool will automatically compare planned to actual progress.